SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 [slide hideTitle]
 # Variables

 A variable is a name given to a memory location.

 It is the basic unit of storage in a program.

-* The value stored in a variable can be changed during program execution.
+* The value stored in a variable can be changed during program execution

-* A variable is only a name given to a memory location, every operation done on the variable affects that memory location.
+* A variable is only a name given to a memory location, every operation done on the variable affects that memory location

-* In Java, all the variables must be created before use.
+* In Java, all the variables must be created before use

 ```java
 int count = 5;